ACCLAB/estimationstats/README.md

 # Estimation Stats
 A Flask webapp to enable users to perform estimation-based visualization and analysis of data.

+Note: On 13 April 2023, adamcc changed the repo name from contrast-webapp to estimationstats.
+This may break some of these installation instructions.

 ## Installation

 1. Install NodeJs https://nodejs.org/en/download/